ActivitySim/activitysim/HOW_TO_RELEASE.md

 > **WARNING: These instructions are incomplete.**

+01. Check that the branch you intend to release is passing tests on Travis.
+    If it's not passing there you should not release it.

-01. (optional but recommended) Start from a completely clean conda environment and git repository.
+00. (optional but recommended) Start from a completely clean conda environment and git repository.
 Assuming you have `conda` installed, you can do so by starting where ActivitySim is not yet cloned (e.g. in an empty directory) and running: